Apply for planning permission

 Where a proposed development scheme is likely to involve developer contributions, developers are strongly recommended to contact us for a pre-application discussion.

 Developers should submit all necessary documents to help us to deal with the application.
-Guidance is available in the 'making a planning application' manual.
+Guidance is available on the local validation list (linked above) and model section 106 agreement and unilateral undertaking documents, which can be downloaded at the bottom of the page.